 Calgary Transit On Demand is a new way to provide transit service to communities that currently don’t have traditional bus service.
 The service allows customers to book travel as needed, to be picked up and dropped off at any of the existing stops in the community and other major locations (e.g. Westhills, 69 Street Station, grocery stores, large commercial areas, North Pointe transit hub and amenities).

-The service is available in the southwest communities of Aspen Woods, Christie Park, Strathcona Park, Signal Hill, Springbank Hill and Discovery Ridge, and the northwest communites of Carrington and Livingston.
+The service is available in the Springbank Hill area (southwest communities of Aspen Woods, Christie Park, Strathcona Park, Signal Hill, Springbank Hill and Discovery Ridge), and the north communities of Carrington and Livingston.

-On Demand provides full service for these communities, with the same service hours as the current routes.
-But instead of having empty buses driving fixed routes through the area, On Demand creates the flexibility to send shuttles where they’re needed, and when - on your schedule.
+On Demand provides full service for these communities, the flexibility to send shuttles where they’re needed, and when - on your schedule.

 The app will let you know where and when to wait for your ride, so you just have to make sure you leave yourself enough time to walk to your pick up location.
 If you’d like, you can use the map within the app to make sure you’re heading to the right spot.